duthied/Free-Friendika/doc/FAQ.md

 <tt>.htconfig.php</tt> file.
 The listed emails need to be separated by a comma.

 <a name="dbupdate">
-### The Database seems not to be updated.
+### The Database structure seems not to be updated.
 What can I do?

 Please have a look at the Admin panel under [DB updates](/admin/dbsync/) and follow the link to *check database structure*.
 This will start a background process to check if the structure is up to the current definition.